Peeing in the shower can save up to 2,500 liters of water per year, per person.

 32. There is enough water in Lake Superior to flood the entire landmasses of North and South America to a depth of 1 foot.
 It contains over 3 quadrillion gallons of fresh water.

-33. An indoor vegetable factory in Japan that produces up to 10,000 heads of lettuce per day and uses just 1% of the amount of water needed for outdoor fields
+33. There is an indoor vegetable factory in Japan that produces up to 10,000 heads of lettuce per day and uses just 1% of the amount of water needed for outdoor fields.

 34. Albertville, France’s electricity is powered by Beaufort cheese.
 Since whey is unnecessary to make Beaufort cheese, bacteria is added to the whey.
 This transforms the whey into biogas.
 This gas is then fed through an engine which heats water to 90°C (194°F) to generate 2800 MWh/yr of electricity